 Application of Plan B Example:

-I have an aunt that likes to have as the topic of conversation my weight and my un-Catholic spiritual practices (I.e. meditation, yoga, chanting etc.) in a critical light.
+I have an aunt that likes to have as the topic of the conversation my weight and my un-Catholic spiritual practices (I.e. meditation, yoga, chanting, etc.) in a critical light.

 1.)
 Redirect conversations with plan B sentences like:

 I love you tia (aunt in Spanish) but my body and how I choose to connect with God is not up for negotiation.
 I would love to know though…

 - How your rose garden weathered the dry spell this past summer

 - How you’re enjoying your new grandchildren